slothsoft/mp4-spliterator/README.md

 Just download the last release and extract it in a folder of your choice, then double click the EXE file.

+One of the first things the application does is to download (ffmpeg)[https://ffmpeg.org/].
+You can speed up this progress by downloading it yourself and entering the location of the downloaded file in the init wizard.

 ### Using the Application